 I’m giving away one of Tim’s books.
-To enter, just let me know which book you’d like to win in the comments by midnight on July 17.
-You don’t have to buy the intensive or be a student.
-If you don’t live in the States, just make sure it’s something that Book Depository carries, and you’re also welcome to enter.
+To enter, just let me know which book you’d like to win in the comments by midnight on July 15.
+You don’t have to buy the class or be a student.

 Thank you for reading!

 Myrna Foster writes and edits content for Storyteller Academy and the WriteRiders Newsletter for SCBWI Nevada.
 She has spent a lot of time teaching and coaching children, including five years as a preschool teacher.
 She's also worked as a journalist, and Highlights High Five has published six of her poems.

 Arree Chung is an author/illustrator and the founder of Storyteller Academy.
 Arree’s Ninja! series has received starred reviews from Kirkus and School Library Journal.
 Kirkus also gave a starred review to Mixed, which recently won the FCGB award.